As of 7/24 all spots are filled.

 “Daring Jon Stewart, host of “The Daily Show,” to come to Philadelphia and film a week of shows to prove how wrong he was in his May 20th tirade against Philadelphia, our people, our prized Philadelphia Phillies Manager Ryne Sandberg, our affinity for running up museum stairs and calling it exercise, and our world-class cuisine; his multiple rants against our city have finally gone too far.”

 So, Jon Stewart, cable tough guy, you think you’re funny?
 You think you can make us laugh?
 Do you think you could run up the art museum steps?
 If you come we will make sure EMT’s are on hand to revive you.
 Yeah, take the dare funny man.

 Posted in Uncategorized

-Posted in delaware poetry news, fox chase poetry reading, fox chase review, Fox Chase Review Broadside Series, literary news, Philadelphia Poetry Scene, poetry magazine, poetry news, poetry reading, ryerss museum and library, Uncategorized
+Posted in featured poets series, fox chase poetry reading, fox chase review, Fox Chase Review Broadside Series, literary news, northeast philadelphia poetry reading, pennsylvania poetry reading, Philadelphia Poetry, Philadelphia Poetry Event, philadelphia poetry open mic, philadelphia poetry reading, Philadelphia Poetry Scene, poetry magazine, poetry news, poetry reading, ryerss museum and library, Uncategorized